-In 2014, we submitted our executive compensation program to a vote, on an advisory basis, of our stockholders and received the support of approximately 90% of the shares of common stock present and eligible to vote at our 2014 annual meeting of stockholders.
-The compensation committee considered the results of this stockholder advisory vote as one of many factors in structuring its compensation practices in 2014.
+We submitted our executive compensation program to a vote, on an advisory basis, of our stockholders and received the support of approximately 99% of the shares of common stock present and eligible to vote at our 2015 annual meeting of stockholders.
+The compensation committee considered the results of this stockholder advisory vote as one of many factors in structuring its compensation practices in 2015.
 We pay careful attention to any feedback we received from our stockholders regarding our executive compensation, including the say on pay vote.
-Given the support for the advisory vote on 2013 executive compensation, the compensation committee determined the fundamental characteristics of the program should remain intact for 2014.
+Given the support for the advisory vote on 2014 executive compensation, the compensation committee determined the fundamental characteristics of the program should remain intact for 2015.